prisma-collective/docs/docs/processes/process-infrastructuring/timelining/overview.md

 ### Implementation Approach

-The first priority is a simple and reliable ingest system, which will begin development before grant approval.
-Grant funding will support post-processing, including vector embeddings, response generation, and timeline contextualization.
+The first priority is a simple and reliable ingest system.
+Post-processing, including vector embeddings, response generation, and timeline contextualization will happen after that.

 #### Ingest Workflow